 Please note that for 871m events, corporate action messaging is not recommended for derivatives or options.
 The notice of the 871m event needs to be triggered by another corporate action event that has a DEP impact.
 For example an Exchange Traded Note linked to a Cash dividend on a common stock.

-AU Regulation

-The Tax Laws Amendment (New Tax System for Managed Investment Trusts) Act 2016 establishes a new class of trust known as an attribution managed investment trust (AMIT).
-For tax purposes, an AMIT is able to attribute income and tax offsets of the trust for an income year to unitholders (referred to as “members” of the AMIT) whether or not such an attribution for an income year has been distributed in cash for that year.
+Explanation of when you would be notified of the events in the AU Market (Tax Laws Amendment (New Tax System for Managed Investment Trusts) Act 2016)

 The attribution of income (assessable income, exempt income and non-assessable non-exempt income) and tax offsets are attributed to a member on the AMIT member’s annual statement (AMMA Statement) issued by the AMIT after the end of the AMIT’s income year.
-The AMIT provisions introduce the concept of a deemed payment which is broadly the difference between the amounts of income attributed to investors for an income year and the amounts of any such income that has been physically distributed or previously notified to members for that year.

-A deemed payment amount will be subject to withholding tax.
-The amount of the withholding tax liability is calculated pursuant to Australian withholding tax rules on the assumption that the deemed payment was an actual payment.
-The rate of withholding tax will depend on whether the deemed payment is subject to resident withholding tax or is subject to non-resident withholding tax (where the deemed payment has the character of interest or dividend or comprises a fund payment).
-A new deemed payment information field is required as it will show where there is an amount attributed to a member that is potentially subject to withholding tax where the amount is not accompanied in full by a cash amount.
-The field will be a repeatable field to allow the AMIT or custodian to separately identify different components of the deemed payment.
+The deemed payment amount will be subject to withholding tax.

 Message rules for Tax on non-distributed proceeds Flow